vacu9708/Algorithm/Sorting algorithm/Counting sort/README.md

 # Counting sort
-Counting sort is a sorting algorithm that sorts elements by counting the number of occurrences of each element.
+>Counting sort is a sorting algorithm that sorts elements by counting the number of occurrences of each element.
 The count is stored in an auxiliary container.

 ## Working process
 ![image](https://user-images.githubusercontent.com/67142421/149512925-70c84dce-3f55-486f-b01c-e2edc77a2b15.png)

+## Characteristics
+* Strengths:
+  >Linear time.
+Counting sort runs in **O(n)** time, making it much faster than other comparison-based sorting algorithms like quicksort or merge sort.
+* Weaknesses:
+  >Restricted inputs.
+Counting sort only works when the range of potential items in the input is known ahead of time.<br>
+  >Space cost.
+If the range of potential values is big, then counting sort requires a lot of space.
+For example, when sorting elements such as (1, 2, 3, 88) an array of 89
+  >size is needed even though there are only 4 elements.

 ~~~c++
 #include <iostream>